striezel/meteor-chess/readme.md

     curl https://install.meteor.com/ | sh

-After the installation is through, type
+After the installation is through, type the following commands

+    # change to application directory
     cd meteorapp/
+    # install required NPM packages (babel-runtime and meteor-stubs)
+    meteor npm install
+    # finally start the application
     meteor run

-to change to the application directory and start the Meteor application.
+to change to the application directory, install the required node packages for the application and start the Meteor application.
 The application can be accessed in a web browser via <http://localhost:3000>.

 ### Docker container